shramos/Awesome-Cybersecurity-Datasets/README.md

 * [pcapt](https://www.pcapr.net) - Big repository of PCAP files.
 * [Project Sonar](https://github.com/rapid7/sonar/wiki/UDP) - Project Sonar produces multiple UDP datasets every month.
 This data is gathered by sending protocol-specific UDP probes across the entire IPv4 address space.
 The types of probes sent each week continues to expand as the project matures.
 * [IoT devices captures](https://research.aalto.fi/en/datasets/iot-devices-captures(285a9b06-de31-4d8b-88e9-5bdba46cc161).html) - This dataset represents the traffic emitted during the setup of 31 smart home IoT devices of 27 different types (4 types are represented by 2 devices each).
 Each setup was repeated at least 20 times per device-type.
-* .[Malware traffic Analysis](http://www.malware-traffic-analysis.net/) An accumulated set of various analsys of malware traffic.
+* [Malware traffic Analysis](http://www.malware-traffic-analysis.net/) An accumulated set of various analsys of malware traffic.

 ### Malware
 * [UNSW-NB15 data set](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/) - This data set has nine families of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms.
 The Argus, Bro-IDS tools are utilised and twelve algorithms are developed to generate totally 49 features with the class label.